lando/blog/src/posts/2022-02-10-using-lando-with-gitpod.md

 To address this you will need to do a `lando destroy` and '`lando rebuild` to fix it.

-You can avoid this all together it seems, but just not putting `lando start` in your `init` command at the moment.
+You can avoid this by not putting `lando start` in your .gitpod.yml file's `init` command at the moment.
 Instead you can just pull the docker images locally in the `init` step like [we do in our demo](https://github.com/lando/drupal-dev-environment/blob/9.4.x/.gitpod.yml#L6) to help speed up build times.

 We're curious to hear about your Gitpod experiences!
-Give [our demo repo a try](https://github.com/lando/drupal-dev-environment) and joining the [Lando Slack](https://launchpass.com/devwithlando) to tell us how it went.
+Give [our demo repo a try](https://github.com/lando/drupal-dev-environment) and join the [Lando Slack](https://launchpass.com/devwithlando) to tell us how it went.